Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Experimental Evaluation

 \subsection{Experimental Results}

-To facilitate comparison with prior work, we first evaluate our attack on selected ISCAS'89 benchmark circuits under Model~A. The results are summarized in Table~\ref{tab:standardcircuits}.
+\textbf{ISCAS'89 benchmark.} To facilitate comparison with prior work, we first evaluate our optimized attack on selected ISCAS'89 benchmark circuits under Model~A. The results are summarized in Table~\ref{tab:standardcircuits}.
 For each circuit, the table reports its number of primary inputs and outputs, total gate count (excluding $\gate{NOT}$ gates), and the number of S-Class and Z-Class gates.
-We evaluate four configurations: our optimized algorithm with and without the Simplification Theorems (Ours+Simpl and Ours) and the monolithic baseline under the same two settings (Baseline+Simpl and Baseline).
-Each entry lists the recovery runtime in seconds, followed by the size of the resulting discriminating set in parentheses.
+Each entry lists the recovery runtime in seconds, followed by the size of the resulting discriminating set in parentheses (number of oracle queries).
 Across the ISCAS'89 benchmark circuits, the optimized approach significantly outperforms the baseline.
-The improvement is most pronounced when the Simplification Theorems are enabled.
-For example, on circuit s298, our algorithm with R simplification completes function recovery in 51.73 s, whereas the baseline requires 857.32 s, yielding a speedup of approximately 16.6x.
-The two approaches recover complete discriminating input sets of sizes 103 and 94, respectively.
+The improvement is most pronounced when the simplification theorems are enabled.
+For example, on circuit s349, the optimized attack with ZS simplification completes function recovery in 251.27 s, whereas the baseline requires 8236.99 s, yielding a speedup of approximately 32.78x.
+The two approaches recover complete discriminating input sets of sizes 48 and 43, respectively.

-Figure~\ref{fig:runtimeinput} reports the log-scale recovery time for four representative MPC-style functions, namely Adder, Comparator, Hamming Distance, and SS (the Schmid–Schossmaier interval-fusion algorithm used in fault-tolerant sensor fusion~\cite{jin2024pg}), under both Model~A and Model~B. Each subplot corresponds to a fixed MPC functionality instantiated with different input sizes.
-All functions are evaluated under the same four solver configurations as in Table~\ref{tab:standardcircuits}: Ours + Simpl, Ours, Baseline+Simpl, and Baseline.
-As a concrete example, for a 14-bit input Hamming distance function, the optimized algorithm with ZSR simplification (OURS+ZSR) successfully recovers the function within 20.50 s, issuing 23 oracle queries.
-In contrast, the baseline algorithm without simplification requires 3251.64 s and 22 oracle queries, corresponding to a speedup of approximately 159x.